The Holy Spirit searches Earth until

 His father was a carpenter by trade;

 He made the dumb to speak, the blind to see,

 The lame to walk, and made the demons flee.

 The temple leaders hated His good works,

-They all arranged to put His life to death,
+They organized to put His life to death,

 They crowned His mangled head with wreath of thorns,

-The sky turned dark as fears on winds of woe,
+The sky turned dark with fear on winds of woe;

 The temple veil was rent from top to ground.